1998: Top Songs, Movies, TV Shows, Sporting Events, World Events And More

-Interest in latest home run ball mounts as Mark McGwire gets closer to the record, the ball is expected to bring $1 million at auction.
+Interest in the latest home run ball mounts as Mark McGwire gets closer to the record, the ball is expected to bring $1 million at auction.

 The Hubble telescope reveals that the universe is expanding at an accelerating rate and….
 “Leon’s getting larger.”

-Millennium Countdown LCD clock for the Y2K countdown is $20
+The Millennium Countdown LCD clock for the Y2K countdown is $20

 The Athena probe finds frozen water on the moon.
 Scientists say ice crystals mixed with soil could provide fuel for rockets exploring the solar system.
-Aliens not happy with that idea.
+Aliens are not happy with that idea.

 Dow Corning Corporation agrees on $3.2 billion settlement for tens of thousands of women claiming injury from manufacturer’s silicone breast implants.
 In the future, there’s hope many may be able to sue Big Tech and Big Pharma as well as politicians who SEIZED their rights and LIED to them causing death, carnage and mayhem.
 Visions of Mussolini, his mistress and a few other slobs dance through our heads….

 77-year-old Senator John Glenn, the first American to orbit the earth, returns to orbit in the space shuttle Discovery

 The crew of the space shuttle Endeavour connects the first two modules of the international space station